silnrsi/wstr/src/content/docs/guides/app-development-best-practice.md

 ## Input and keyboarding

 Text is usually input using a physical or on-screen keyboard, but may also be entered through other input methods.
-Keyboard-based methods are defined through keyboard layouts that may match national standards or reflect a unique language community's preference.
+Keyboard-based methods are defined through _keyboard layouts_.
+These may match national standards or reflect a unique language community's preference.

 Operating systems offer a variety of keyboard layouts for major languages.
 For computers, a layout is often chosen that matches the key labels on the physical keyboard.
 For lesser resourced languages, a keyboarding solution such as [Keyman][keyman] may be needed to allow text in that language to be typed.